Good Life Delivery: Plot

-However, it seems that Pato's parents have come to stay.
-Dispossession laws in Argentina can be quite lengthy and costly.
-Venancio and his wife turn the kitchen into a small bakery making churros that are sold on the streets.
-Nothing that Hernán does to get rid of Pato's family who occupy the house.
-That is until he takes matters into his own hands and scares Pato's family.
+However, it becomes apparent that Pato's family intends to stay.
+The intricate and lengthy process of Argentina's property laws makes eviction challenging and costly.
+Venancio and his wife convert the kitchen into a small bakery, producing and selling churros on the streets.
+Hernán's efforts to evict Pato's family prove futile until he takes matters into his own hands and employs a tactic to frighten them away.